Creating Snippets Is Impossible

-What happens: The New button at the bottom of the Snippets view is always disabled (highlighted in gray), even when text in your document is selected.
+What happens: The New button at the bottom of the Snippets view is always disabled, even when text in your document is selected.

 What this means: Contract Tools saves snippets in a Word template (DOTX) file in a folder from which Word loads building blocks (to learn how snippets in Contract Tools relate to building blocks in Word, see Snippets and Building Blocks).
 When Contract Tools starts for the first time, it attempts to create this file.
 Either Contract Tools couldn’t create this file, or the file was moved or deleted.
 It’s also possible that the file is saved in a folder from which Word does not load building blocks.